This guide describes how to organize and manage data metadata, which is used by Immuta to identify data targeted by policy:

 However, that project does nothing until approved by a user with .
 Once that approval is complete, the user wanting the exception must they will only use the data for that purpose and then, using the Immuta UI, .
 Once switched to that purpose, the exception(s) will occur for the user.

-This is a good question, and it really depends if you already have a table-access process you are already happy with or not.
+It really depends if you already have a table-access process you are already happy with or not.
 If you do, keep using it.
 If you don't, we recommend you create a that opens all tables up to anyone, as the point of this use case is not to focus on coarse grained table-level access but instead fine-grained access using global data policies.

 When creating new tables, you should follow the best practices to ensure there's while you wait for policy uptime through Immuta schema monitoring.